 - How do I get a 'bank letter' from LSHTM?

-Bank letters can be requested from the Student Hub or Registry office once you are fully registered on your programme, from the latter half of Welcome Week.
-Letters will usually be issued there and then.
+Confirmation of Student Status letters can be downloaded via the Virtual Student Hub, or if you require a letter with a specific branch address you can request this by contacting the Student Records team, once you are fully registered on your programme.
+Letters will be issued electronically as soon as possible.
 Please note that Registry will not be able to issue bank letters before you are fully registered on your programme.

 - Which bank or account should I choose?